Seat belt: History

-Seatbelts were invented by English engineer George Cayley, to use on his glider, in the mid-19th century.
+Seat belts were invented by English engineer George Cayley, to use on his glider, in the mid-19th century.

-In 1946, C. Hunter Shelden opened a neurological practice at Huntington Memorial Hospital in Pasadena, California.
-In the early 1950s, Shelden made a major contribution to the automotive industry with his idea of retractable seat belts.
-This came about from his care of the high number of head injuries coming through the emergency room.
-He investigated the early seat belts with primitive designs that were implicated in these injuries and deaths.
+By 1928, all aircraft were required to have them.

 Nash was the first American car manufacturer to offer seat belts as a factory option, in its 1949 models.
-They were installed in 40,000 cars, but buyers did not want them and requested dealers to remove them.
+They were installed in 40,000 cars, but buyers did not want them and requested that dealers remove them.
 The feature was "met with insurmountable sales resistance" and Nash reported that after one year "only 1,000 had been used" by customers.

 Ford offered seat belts as an option in 1955.
-These were not popular, with only 2% of Ford buyers choosing to pay for seatbelts in 1956.
+These were not popular, with only 2% of Ford buyers choosing to pay for seat belts in 1956.

-To reduce the high level of injuries Shelden was seeing, he proposed, in late 1955, retractable seat belts, recessed steering wheels, reinforced roofs, roll bars, automatic door locks, and passive restraints such as air bags.
-Subsequently, in 1966, Congress passed the National Traffic and Motor Vehicle Safety Act, requiring all automobiles to comply with certain safety standards.
+In the early 1950s C. Hunter Shelden, a neurologist working at the Huntington Memorial Hospital in Pasadena, California, studied the high number of head injuries he saw due to auto accidents.
+Based on his study of the early seat belts whose primitive designs were implicated in these injuries and deaths, in a 1955 paper he proposed retractable seat belts, as well as recessed steering wheels, reinforced roofs, roll bars, and passive restraints such as air bags.